“This post may contain affiliate links. Please read my disclosure for more info.

 It’s only when we established a goal, that we had the clarity and the motivation to filter out thousands of dollars from our budget.
 Things that either weren’t adding any value to the life we wanted, or were actually preventing us from living it.

-Living Paycheck to Paycheck With New Car Payments
+Living Paycheck to Paycheck with Car Payments

 If it makes sense to buy assets that appreciate in value rather than depreciate, then financing a new car must be one of the worst things you can buy.
 They lose 12-13% of their value each year, and even more the minute you drive it off the lot.